 If someone has done something without your permission or something that has made you feel uncomfortable, this may be sexual abuse.
 This is NEVER okay.
 For more information about sexual abuse take a look at this page.

 You can contact us for free and confidential legal advice here.

 If someone is found guilty of breaking the laws around sex and consent, they may be convicted of a criminal offence.
 Sexual offences can carry serious penalties, and a person who has been convicted of a sexual offence may be placed on the Child Sex Offender Register in South Australia.

 If you think you might have broken these laws, or you are worried about the police contacting you, you can contact us for free and confidential legal advice.
 If you think someone else might have broken these laws and them doing so has affected you, please also contact us.

 Deciding to start a sexual relationship with someone, or have sex with them, is a big step.
 It’s important to make sure you feel ready.
 It’s normal to feel nervous and excited, and it can be helpful to talk to someone about how you are feeling before you decide.

 If you feel pressured to do something sexual, or if you’re not sure if you want to, you can say NO. And if you say yes and then decide you no longer want to do something, you can stop at any time.
 The other person must respect your choice.
 If they do something sexual with you without your agreement, they are committing a serious crime.

 If you are thinking about having sex, please be aware of the risks that are involved with unsafe or unprotected sex.
 These risks include:

-For information about how you can protect yourself against the risks of unsafe sex, you contact Shine SA on 1300 794 584 or visit their website at: http://www.shinesa.org.au
+For information about how you can protect yourself from the risks of unsafe sex, you can see your GP or visit one of these websites: